metaunit-core/celmeta-core/README.md

 Not everyone needs it — but those who do will know its value at first glance.
 And maybe, shape their own.

+## Who This Resonates With

+If you're...

+- a high-sensitivity, high-complexity learner,
+- an architect of systems under pressure,
+- or someone building bridges between medicine, AI, and cognition —

+Then you'll see this not as a tool — but as a signal.
+A structure.
+A starting point.
 ---

 ##  Background